mrkazawa/tensorflow/ml_hw2_no9/README.md

 Normal (Epoch 300) | Weak Discriminator (Epoch 300) | Weak Generator (Epoch 300)
 :---: | :---: | :---:
 ![Normal 300](img/normal_300.png?raw=true "normal_300") | ![Weak D 300](img/weak_disc_300.png?raw=true "weak_d_300") | ![Weak G 300](img/weak_gen_300.png?raw=true "weak_g_300")

+## Some Takeaways

+After running this experiment, we can take several lessons and takeaways:

+* The loss of generator model will affect the loss of discriminator model and vice versa.
+They are two networks that are trying to optimize a different and opposing loss functions.
+So, when the loss of generator ascends, the loss of discriminator will descends.
+Their losses push against each other.
+* The generator and discriminator, however bad they are, will converge at a given time.
+We have trained our generator and discriminator in several scenarios with one being weaker against the other.
+They are going to converge eventually.
+* After the training, both of the weaker scenarios (#2 and #3) can still generate observable fake images.
+The weaker discriminator will have the tendency to generate bright fake images with many white pixels.
+Meanwhile, the weaker generator will have the opposite tendency by generating darker fake images with many black pixels.
+* GAN is similar to the Neural Network in general.
+In order to achive the best result, we have to configure the model.
+Applying the suitable hyperparameters such as choosing the correct number of layers and the right type layers is important.
+The parameters for each layers are also important factor.

 ## Authors